paveloom-d/dev/README.md

 docker build -t image --squash .
 ```

-If you want to develop docker containers inside this container, it is recommended to bind-mount Docker socket when running a container as follows:
+If you want to develop docker containers inside this container, it is recommended to bind-mount Docker socket when running it, as follows:

 ```bash
 docker run -v /var/run/docker.sock:/var/run/docker.sock --name container -t -d image